-New Directions Behavioral Health® manages Applied Behavior Analysis (ABA) benefits for the Blue Cross and Blue Shield Service Benefit Plan Coverage Criteria for Federal Employees in Alabama.
-This medical coverage criteria are used to review and make benefit decisions for ABA service requests for Service Benefit Plan members with the diagnosis of Autism Spectrum Disorder (ASD).
+New Directions Behavioral Health® manages Applied Behavior Analysis (ABA) benefits for various health plans.
+This medical policy is used to review and make benefit decisions for ABA service requests for members with the diagnosis of Autism Spectrum Disorder (ASD).
+This policy only applies to members who have benefits through BlueCross and BlueShield of Louisiana.
+This policy does not apply to Federal Employee program (FEP) members who have benefits provided by BlueCross and BlueShield of Louisiana.

-Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training; Auditory Integration Therapy; Facilitated Communication; Higashi Schools/Daily Life; Individual Support Program; LEAP; SPELL; Waldon; Hanen; Early Bird; Bright Start; Social Stories; Gentle Teaching; Response Teaching; Holding Therapy; Movement Therapy; Music Therapy; Pet Therapy; Psychoanalysis; Son-Rise Program; Scotopic Sensitivity Training; Sensory Integration Training; Neurotherapy (EEG biofeedback).
+Treatments other than ABA do not fall under the scope of this policy; these services include but are not limited to treatments that are considered to be investigational/experimental, such as Cognitive Training; Auditory Integration Therapy; Facilitated Communication; Higashi Schools/Daily Life; Individual Support Program; LEAP; SPELL; Waldon; Hanen; Early Bird; Bright Start; Social Stories; Gentle Teaching; Response Teaching Curriculum; Holding Therapy; Movement Therapy; Music Therapy; Pet Therapy; Psychoanalysis; Son-Rise Program; Scotopic Sensitivity Training; Sensory Integration Training; Neurotherapy (EEG biofeedback).

-ASD is a medical, neurobiological, developmental disorder, characterized by Core Deficit areas: persistent deficits in social communication and social interaction across multiple contexts AND, restricted, repetitive patterns of behavior, interests and activities.
-Diagnostic and Statistical Manual, Fifth Edition (DSM-5) requires all of these symptoms to be present in early development, and further specifies clinically significant impairment in social, occupational or other important areas of current function.
+ASD is a medical, neurobiological, developmental disorder, characterized by Core Deficit areas: persistent deficits in social communication and social interaction across multiple contexts AND restricted, repetitive patterns of behavior, interests, and activities.
+Diagnostic and Statistical Manual fifth edition (DSM-5) requires all of these symptoms to be present in early development, and further specifies clinically significant impairment in social, occupational or other important areas of current function.